-Prior to the submission of a researchers manuscript to a Journal or other publishing institution, an approved researcher must submit a publication review request.
+Prior to the submission of a researcher's manuscript to a Journal or other publishing institution, an approved researcher must submit a publication review request.
 The SNGR ethics committee or assigned delegate will review the content requested for publication and provide approval for the applicant to move forward.
 Please attach the manuscript to the email submitting this review request form.

 Title of Study:

 Title of Publication:

 Abstract:

-Anticipated area of concern/area of focus for reviewer (If applicable):
+Anticipated area of concern/area of fo cus for reviewer (If applicable):

 Destination Journal:

 Community Partner(s) (If applicable):

-Name of person completing form:

-Signature:

-Date:
+nature:

+Da to.